top of page

 Local Compost & Manure Sources

-General Tasks List: Remove CFC wherever it is found in paths, edges, and on the common property areas.
+Tasks List In Order Of Importance: Remove CFC wherever it is found in paths, edges, and on the common property areas.
 There is a lot of CFC near the shed.
 Eradication here should be the primary focus as soon as the soil is sufficiently dry enough to accomplish effective removal.
 Bag CFC for removal.
-Do not leave weeds on tarps anymore.
-Knock off as much soil as possible - do not leave large clumps of soil on weeds.
 DO NOT COMPOST CFC!
-If you do not know how to remove Creeping Field Cres
+If you do not know how to remove Creeping Field Cress (Keek) correctly - ASK either Karin or Stuart.
+We would be happy to show you in order to prevent thi

 Apr 21, 20252 min read